hellotham/hello-gatsby-starter/src/mdx/work.md

 ---
-title: Recent Work
+title: Achievements
-description: Recent deliverables to our clients
+description: Recent work we have performed for our clients
 image: ../images/work.jpg
 ---